SegniDessalegn/medFind/README.md

 - authorization
 - searching medicines in pharmacies database
 - sorting the pharmacies based on location of the user and the location of the pharmacies
+- users can manage their watchlist by adding, removing and updating their watchlist

 # Group Members
                 Name                  Id                 Section